Arvanhell/arvanhell/README.md

 ## About me✍
 Hello there!
-I am Cezary, I am self-taught programmer.
+My name is Cezary, I am self-taught programmer.
 Diving into code every day to learn something new I've got a colorful palette of interests!
 I love coding, I am fascinating with the intricate art of technology, crafting solutions through lines of code.
 It's a canvas where creativity meets problem-solving.